aibasel/lab/docs/lab.tutorial.rst

 .. highlight:: python

 The following script shows a simple experiment that runs a naive vertex cover solver on a set of benchmarks.
-You can find the whole experiment under ``examples/vertex-cover/``.

 .. literalinclude:: ../examples/vertex-cover/exp.py
+   :caption:

 You can see the available steps with ::